 This one is one of the most popular beaches in the country.
 It is located less than an hour drive from the Capital city of Tirana.
 It features white sands and the shade of pine forests.

 It is located south of Tirana west of Kavaje.
 This is a vast sandy beach and an amazing pine forest near the beach.
 The waters are crystal clear.

 Is definitely a favourite of our different guests.
-The beach there is one of the most favorite beaches in Albanian Adriatic coast.
+The beach there, is one of the most favorite beaches in the Albanian Adriatic coast.

 Ionian coast is known and preferred among our guest for its small isolated beaches and deep sea waters.
 We offer different type of accommodations starting from the best ones (like the Drymades Inn) or the most typical and interesting ones (like the bungalow village of Porto Palermo).

 This part of the coast is a preferred destination for both young and older people.
 Again if you feel like don’t want to spend all the time lying by the sea , you can choose a mix sea holiday which will permit you to visit the different charming medieval villages of the area with their very old frescoed churches, imposing castles and astonishing views.
 Numerous possibilities for under-water diving also exists.
 Areas worth mentioning are the Cape of Rodon, Cape of Lagji around the Peninsula of Karaburun, the island of Sazan, beach of Dhermi etc, which have a rich flora and fauna, wrecked ships, corals as well as objects of archeological values.
 The main beaches on the Ionian coast are Dhermi, Jala, Himara, Qeparoi, Borsh, Saranda and Ksamil.
 This area is also known as the Albanian Riviera.

 Saranda Beach is located directly opposite to the Greek Island of Corfu.
 It takes half an hour by ferry to ride between the two countries.
 Saranda is a neat sand and pebble beach with crystal clear waters.